pyranges/pyranges/README.md

 ## Release

 PyRanges is in a beta state.
-We are extremely responsive to bugreports, so if you have a problem or come accross unexpected behavior, please create an issue.
+We are extremely responsive to bug-reports, so if you have problems or come across unexpected behavior, please create an issue.

 ## Quick example